ministryofjustice/courtfinder/README.md

 To get access to the admin area you will then need to create the first user manually via the rake task:

     rake "admin:create[sue@example.com, the_password, Sue Denim]"

+### RACK_MULTIPART_PART_LIMIT evironment variable

+The main courtfinder edit form is a multipart form to allow for the upload of photos.
+Some courts have so many email addresses, phone numbers etc, that the total number of fields in the form (each field is submitted as a part) exceeds the default limit of 128.
+To avoid this in test or development modes, add the following to your .bashrc file:

+    export RACK_MULTIPART_PART_LIMIT=256